Hello, my friends. A very happy new year to you. I hope your 2019 has gotten off to a great start!

-Isn’t is lovely?
+Isn’t it lovely?
 This is Pilrig House, a historic Scottish townhouse located in Edinburgh, next to the burgh of Leith.
-It is theorized that the name ‘Pilrig’ may have derived from the former ‘Peilrig’ and ‘Pellryge’ (rig=ridge), where a peel tower stood in the 15thcentury.
+It is believed that the name ‘Pilrig’ may have derived from the former ‘Peilrig’ and ‘Pellryge’ (rig=ridge), where a peel tower stood in the 15thcentury.
 According to pilrighouse.com, “stonework in the basement walls suggests the remains of a peel tower”.
 For a newby history geek like me, that is fascinating.